talhashafeeqcc/xyz/notes.md

 This is provisional.
 There should not be a handler to save isolines.
 This should be handled like any other geometry field.

+The images_upload & documents_upload have now become cloudinary_upload.

+Likewise, images_delete and documents_delete have become cloudinary_delete.

 We are using express-http-proxy (also for the Zeit Now deployment).
 This may be temporary but requires a change to the URL which have a provider defined.
 The host needs to be split from the beginning of the URL path and added as a host query param.